Nedzhaken/SOCSARL-OL/crowd_sim/README.md

 * CADRL: learn a value network to predict the value of a state and during inference it predicts action for the most important human
 * LSTM-RL: use lstm to encode the human states into one fixed-length vector
 * SARL: use pairwise interaction module to model human-robot interaction and use self-attention to aggregate humans' information
-* OM-SARL: extend SARL by encoding intra-human interaction with a local map
+* SARL_CLASS: SARL with applying of social module
+* ST2: Spatial-Temporal State Transformer

 ## State